-VMs are run on Linux KVM hypervisors.
+VMs are run on the Linux Qemu/KVM hypervisor.

 VMs can be assigned resources:

-- 5GiB-10+TiB disk (note that filesystems become unwieldy at a certain size)
+30GiB-10+TiB disk (note that filesystems become unwieldy at a certain size)

 Resources can be resized:

-- CPU and RAM changes currently require a reboot of the VM.
+CPU and RAM changes currently require a reboot of the VM.

-When our tools notice that maintenance is required they will automatically pick a window matching the configured limits and notify the technical contacts.
+When our tools notice that maintenance is required they will automatically pick a window matching the configured limits and notify your technical contacts.

 sudo shutdown -r now